CanonicalLtd/UCWifiConnect/README.md

 See Known Limitations below.

 * Currently alpha 1 status (wifi-connect 0.6)
-* Raspberry pi3 with no additional wifi hardware is only tested platform
+* Raspberry pi3 with no additional wifi hardware is the only verified platform
-* In first boot, console-conf must configure and connect ethernet and NOT wifi
+* At first boot, console-conf must configure and connect ethernet and NOT wifi

 ## Use refreshed pi3 image

-After installing the latest pi3 image, run
+After installing the latest Ubuntu Core pi3 image, run

 ```bash
 snap refresh